EthiopiaCiatGit/SCSFR/README.md

     b) aoi_path - the path of the area of interest

 ## 2. Steps to be taken
 fetchElevetion and fetchTerraClim.R can be executed arbitrarily.
 However FetchSoilGRIDS.R & converSoilGRIDS.R should be executed in their order before the prevoius scripts.
+Besides the dataPreparation.R and Prediction.R should be excuted in their order after the other scripts.

 ## 3. Requirements
 - All the required packages should be installed before using the scripts.
 In addition GDAL (Geospatial Data Abstraction Library)should be installed for dwonloading soil covariates. wcs_version ="VERSION=2.0.1" works for gdal >=2.3.